Backdoor Attacks on Open Vocabulary Object Detectors via Multi-Modal Prompt Tuning: Experiments

 \mypara{Baselines} Since this paper presents the first study on backdoor attacks towards OVOD models using prompt tuning, there are no existing baselines to compare with.
 We, therefore, compare the proposed method with two backdoor attack methods adapted from attacks on other model types. \begin{enumerate} \item The first is {CoCoOp} \cite{zhou2022conditional}, a \textit{text-only prompt tuning} method previously used by \cite{bai2024badclip} for injecting backdoors into CLIP.
 Since CoCoOp is originally designed for classification, we adapt it to the object detection setting by introducing \textbf{CoCoOp-Det}, which applies the same learned prompt embedding to each class name individually. \item Secondly, we use \textbf{Visual Prompt Tuning (VPT)} \cite{jia2022visual} to adapt the model to the downstream task by appending learnable tokens to the input embeddings of the vision encoder, while simultaneously learning the backdoor.
 A similar method was used in SWARM \cite{yang2024not}, but we omit the switch token as it does not align with our attack methodology.
 For fair comparison, we use the same trainable patch-based trigger and use \cref{eq:total_loss} for the loss computation in both methods. \end{enumerate}

 \mypara{Implementation details} We set the loss weight $\lambda=1$ and use a default trigger scale of $\rho=0.1$ unless specified otherwise.
 The number of learnable vision tokens is fixed at $m_v=50$, and the number of learnable text tokens at $m_t=4$.
 The meta-net is a two-layer bottleneck (Linear–ReLU–Linear) with $16\times$ dimension reduction.
-Training runs for 15 epochs with the AdamW optimizer at a learning rate of 0.001.
-Our curriculum strategy involves using a larger trigger patch size of $\rho=0.2$ for the first 10 epochs, followed by a reduced size of $\rho=0.1$ for the remaining 5 epochs.
+Training runs for 15 epochs with the AdamW optimizer at a learning rate of 0.001. {We use standard data augmentations (crop, resize, and flip), and apply data repetition (10$\times$) for the smaller datasets (Mushroom, Aerial Drones).} Our curriculum strategy involves using a larger trigger patch size of $\rho=0.2$ for the first 10 epochs, followed by a reduced size of $\rho=0.1$ for the remaining 5 epochs.
 Each experiment is conducted on a single NVIDIA Tesla V100 32GB GPU, using a training batch size of 4.

 \mypara{Evaluation metrics} {We report all mAP and AP metrics using the standard COCO evaluation protocol, averaged over IoU thresholds from 0.5 to 0.95 ({mAP@[.5:.95]})}.
 For OMA, we report mAP of the model on benign test images (\textbf{BmAP}) and mAP on poisoned test images (\textbf{PmAP}).
 We expect BmAP of the poisoned model, $F_{poisoned}$, to be higher than that of the backbone (zero-shot) model $F_{clean}$ (as the model is prompt-tuned over $F_{clean}$), and PmAP to be as low as possible.
 We define Attack Success Rate (\textbf{ASR}) as the number of bounding boxes (with confidence$>$0.5, IoU$>$0.5) predicted as the target class divided by the total number of non-target class bounding boxes (Note: we stamp triggers only on the objects not belonging to the target class).
 For ODA, we report AP of the target class on benign images (\textbf{BAP}) and on poisoned images (\textbf{PAP}).
 Once again, BAP should be close to that of $F_{clean}$, and PAP should be low.
 We define \textbf{ASR} as the number of triggered bounding boxes (with confidence$>$0.5, IoU$>$0.5) vanished divided by the total number of target class bounding boxes (Note: we only stamp triggers on target-class boxes).